-- 1. Essential and Related Services Educators (E&RSE) who are new to APS will have access to the knowledge and guidance of a Mentor from the same professional role group as the beginning educator.
+Essential and Related Services Educators (E&RSE) who are new to APS will have access to the knowledge and guidance of a Mentor from the same professional role group as the beginning educator.

 - a.
-E&RSE employees are entitled to the support of a mentor for two (2) semesters with the exception of Diagnosticians, School Psychologist, and Social Workers who are required to be mentored for two (2) years.

-- 2. E&RSE include employees in the following role groups:
+E&RSE employees are entitled to the support of a mentor for two (2) semesters with the exception of Diagnosticians and School Psychologist, who are required to be mentored for two (2) years. - 2.
+E&RSE include employees in the following role groups: - a.
+Counselors - b.
+Nurses - c.
+Social Workers - d.
+Interpreters - e.
+Audiologists - f.
+Speech Language Pathologists - g.
+Occupational Therapists - h.
+Physical Therapists - i.
+Diagnosticians - j.
+School Psychologists - k.
+Rehabilitation Counselors/Transition Specialist - 1.
+IEP specialist - m.
+BCBAs - 3.

-- 1) Counselors

-- 2) Nurses

-- 3) Social Workers

-- 4) Interpreters

-- 5) Audiologists

-- 6) Speech Language Pathologists

-- 7) Occupational Therapists - 8) Physical Therapists - 9) Diagnosticians - 10) School Psychologists - 11) Rehabilitation Counselors/Transition Specialist - 12) IEP specialist - 13) BCBAs - 3.
 The Mentor Program will provide individual support from designated program- approved E&RSE Mentors preferably located in close proximity (site, cluster, zone) as the beginning educator. - 4.
 E&RSE Mentor applications will be processed by the Mentor Program Coordinator who approves the Mentor applicants into the E&RSE Mentor Pool. - 5.
 Once approved, Mentors will be matched by the applicable role group to beginning educators, as needed. - 6.
 E&RSE Mentor applicants should hold a PED Level 2 or 3 license, with three (3) years' experience in APS required, unless otherwise requested by the APS supervisor. - 7.
 The role of the E&RSE Mentor is to: - a.
 Provide non evaluative guidance, support, and feedback. - b.
 Focus on professional practices, standards, and requirements. - c.
 Communicate on a 2 x a week basis with the beginning educator. - d.
 Be conducted separately from clinical supervision. - 8.
 For the categories of employees mentioned above it is the responsibility of the Department of Human Resources Department to inform the Mentor Program Coordinator of all new hires. - 9.
 E&RSE Mentors will attend one orientation per school year, at the beginning of the corresponding assignment window, for program details. - 10.
 The Mentor Program Coordinator will collaborate with the role group supervisor for each role group in the development and maintenance of their corresponding Google Classrooms, Google Classroom assigned forms and their data collection, and E&RSE Mentor files.
 The mentor program will be responsible for collecting and keeping mentorship related data. - a.
 The E&RSE Mentor will complete the end-of-the-year Mentor Survey for program feedback. - b.
 The E&RSE Beginning Educator will complete the end-of-the-year Beginning Educator Survey for overall program feedback. - c.
-E&RSE Mentors will receive an annual differential of \$1,000.00 per semester for mentoring one new employee; \$2000.00 for mentoring one new employee for one year and \$4,000.00 for mentoring two new employees for one year.
+E&RSE Mentors will receive an annual differential of \$1,000 per semester for mentoring one new employee; \$2000 for mentoring one new employee for one year and \$4,000 for mentoring two new employees for one year.
 No more than two new employees can be assigned to a Mentor at one time.